tanweijie123/tp/docs/UserGuide.md

 Format: `sadd g/GYM_NAME ex/EXERCISE_TYPE at/START_TIME t/DURATION`

 Points to take note when adding a session to the Session List:
-* Start time should be of format "dd/MM/yyyy HHmm" (date/month/year Hour minutes).
+* Start time should be of format "dd/MM/yyyy HHmm" (date/month/year Hour minutes in 24 hr format).
 * Duration is in minutes.
 * Duration should be a positive integer (larger than 0).
 * If you want to schedule a session with a client, you need to make sure the session exists in FitEgo, then create a schedule (`schadd`) that references the client and the session.